JupitersGhost/CipherChaos/README.md

 ## Character & Art

-CipherChaos and cipher-tan are original characters created for this project, representing the chaotic and precise nature of cryptographic entropy generation.
-The characters embody both the unpredictability of true randomness and the mathematical precision required for cryptographic applications.
+Cipher-tan is an original character created for this project, representing the chaotic and precise nature of cryptographic entropy generation, while also being fun.
+The character embodies both the unpredictability of true randomness and the mathematical precision required for cryptographic applications.

 ## Contributing